umurcanemre/urlshortener/README.md

 ### Security

-To improve security in scope of MVP, credentials in properties file needs to be stored in a secure secretmanager.
+To improve security in scope of MVP, credentials in properties file needs to be stored in a secure secret manager.
 Before MVP deployment, actuator vulnerability needs to be handled since actuator can expose sensitive endpoints to give memory/thread dumps etc.